 Vibration can usually be held to acceptable levels at reasonable cost with ap-propriate design and maintenance provisions, especially if the vehicle and track are considered as a system rather than as separate, independent components.
 For example, expensive track vibration isolation systems might be avoided where vehicles with low primary suspension vertical stiffness are used, whereas vehicles with high primary suspension stiffness might produce vibration that might require a floating slab to isolate the track- an expensive proposition.
 The choice of vibration isolation provisions depends on vehicle dynamic characteristics, and the track and vehicle design teams must coordinate their designs during and after the early stages of the project.
 Mitigation could involve considerable expense, weight, space, or special procurement.
 Late consideration of vibration isolation may preclude some treatments simply because insufficient time exists to obtain them or to implement design changes.
 The following steps are considered to be resolving the vibration Problem

 Accurate measurement of vibration data

 Collection of operating parameters

 Study of history of vibration behaviour / overhauling reports / recurring problem faced

 Interaction with O & M personnel

 Collection of detailed vibration behaviour at various conditions of opera-tion like no load run, run up, run down, with and without excitation, part and full load operation etc.

 Vibration analysis to narrow down the reasons of high vibration

 Formulation of action plan (short term / long term)

 Implementation of action plan

-- Response of machine after implementation of action plan
+Response of machine after implementation of action plan

-- Fresh vibration analysis if prolong the problem persists
+Fresh vibration analysis if prolong the problem persists

 Implementation of new action plan The cycle of vibration analysis and implementation of action plan shall be con-tinued till the vibration problem is satisfactorily resolved.